Rotator Cuff Treatment Perth

 The rotator cuff muscles and rotator cuff tendons are an integral part of a normally functioning shoulder.
 Therefore it is no surprise that rotator cuff injuries including rotator cuff tears, rotator cuff tendonitis and subacromial bursitis can cause significant shoulder pain and dysfunction.
 Fortunately, Adam McKnight is an expert in rotator cuff treatment Perth.
 Adam can assist in the diagnosis of your rotator cuff injury and guide you through the optimal rotator cuff treatment.
 This might involve rotator cuff exercises, injections for rotator cuff tendonitis or rotator cuff surgery.

 Do you want relief from shoulder pain?
-Book online with Adam McKnight and feel better today with expert shoulder treatment by an experienced shoulder physio who is amongst the highest qualified in the world.
+Book online with Adam McKnight and feel better with expert shoulder treatment by an experienced shoulder physio.

 Rotator Cuff Muscles and Tendons